merenlab/anvio/anvio/docs/programs/anvi-script-gen-short-reads.md

                                             --output-file-path %(short-reads-fasta)s
 {{ codestop }}

 The resulting FASTA file with short reads will cover the `contig` with short reads that are 10 nts long at 100X coverage.
-There will also be an error-rateof 0.05, to mimic the sequencing errors you would get from sequencing in the wet lab.
+There will also be an error-rate of 0.05, to mimic the sequencing errors you would get from sequencing in the wet lab.